General information on how to monitor for a hazardous atmosphere in a confined space.

-Problem:Workers that disassemble and remove damaged or worn pipe may face hazards from confined space.
+Problem:Workers that cut, thread, hammer and bend pipes and vessel tubes may face hazards from confined space.

 A confined space is any enclosed area not designed for continuous human occupancy that has a limited or restricted means of entry or exit.
 Further, existing ventilation is not sufficient to ensure that the space is free of a hazardous atmosphere, oxygen deficiency, or other potential hazards.

 Working in confined spaces can present some conditions that can be immediately dangerous to life or health (IDLH).
 These dangerous conditions can be engulfment, atmospheric, and/or other hazards.

 Engulfment can happen when there is a liquid or a finely divided (flowable) solid substance in a confined space.
 Engulfment occurs when there is an effective capture of a person by a liquid or flowable solid that can be aspirated to cause death by filling or plugging the respiratory system or that can exert enough force on the body to cause death by strangulation, constriction, or crushing.

 Liquid may be hazardous because if it rises too fast, the occupant may not be able to get out in time.
 As for flowable solids, there may be air pockets below the surface that could give way when an occupant steps on it.
 If the material traps you below the surface, the occupant can suffocate due to the weight of the material or by the displacement of oxygen.
 Flowable solids may spill into a confined space (i.e. working in trenches) and bury an occupant.
 Solids, such as soil, can also be fluidized by water or vibration.
 OSHA defines a trench as a permit-required confined space (more information below) if it is at least four feet deep.